b-tierney/vironomy/README.md

 You can now call ```vironomy``` to see the top-level commands.

+Before running the package type ```parallel --citation``` to ensure that GNU parallel runs properly.
+Also, make sure you cite it!!!

 ## Databases

 Vironomy uses marker databases based on GenBank's viral genome collection.
 To set them up in a directory of your choosing, run: